1. Policy Statement

-UH develops programs and initiatives from time to time to assist members with day to day health and wellbeing issues such as diet and exercise, as well as assistance with illnesses suffered by members.
+UNI develops programs and initiatives from time to time to assist members with day to day health and wellbeing issues such as diet and exercise, as well as assistance with illnesses suffered by members.
 Members may choose to sign up to such programs from time to time.
 Members are not obliged to join any such programs.
-If they do join any such programs, UH may use personal and sensitive information already collected from them so that they can get the most benefit from such programs.
-For instance, if the member suffers from diabetes and chooses to join a program that assists with their diabetes treatment, UH may use earlier personal and sensitive information collected from them in order to advise them on their treatment program.
+If they do join any such programs, UNI may use personal and sensitive information already collected from them so that they can get the most benefit from such programs.
+For instance, if the member suffers from diabetes and chooses to join a program that assists with their diabetes treatment, UNI may use earlier personal and sensitive information collected from them in order to advise them on their treatment program.

 8. Disclosure of personal information

 UNI will not sell a member’s personal information to any third party.
 UNI will not disclose any personal information about a member, except:

 - to its related companies, joint venture and business partners such as dental or eye care providers, general insurance providers and providers of wellbeing, chronic disease programs or care coordination services;